 Who did the music for the video?

 Who designed the Meddle logo?

+My name is Ted Pearlman.
 I’m married to Allison, an architect.
 We have a ridiculous second-grader, Oscar, and an enormous Newfoundland, Tatou, who’s famous on the Internet.
-I’m a Cornell alum and software industry (Sony / IBM / Roguewave / CQG) refugee.
+I’m a Cornell alum and tech industry (Sony / IBM / Roguewave / CQG) refugee.
 My other passion project is Fall: In Love with Music, a new kind of venue I’m developing for Denver.